Murder of Sydney Loofe

-On November 15, 2017, Sydney Loofe left work for a Tinder date in Wilber, Nebraska.
-The day after, Loofe was reported missing after failing to appear for work at a local Menard's store in Lincoln.
+On November 15, 2017, Sydney Loofe left work to go on a Tinder date in Wilber, Nebraska.
+The day after, Loofe was reported missing when she failed to appear for work at a local Menard's store in Lincoln.
 Three weeks later, Loofe's dismembered remains were found along a gravel road sixty miles from her date location.

 Two suspects, Bailey Boswell and Aubrey Trail, were arrested concerning Loofe's murder.
 The suspects' stories have changed throughout time.
-Initially, Boswell and Trail denied involvement in Loofe's killing, but after discovering Loofe's body, Trail confessed to the killing, while Boswell maintained innocence.
+Initially, Boswell and Trail denied involvement in Loofe's killing, but after the discovery of Loofe's body, Trail confessed to the killing, while Boswell maintained innocence.
 The prosecution's store receipts and video evidence show the couple purchasing bleach, saws, and trash bags shortly before Loofe's disappearance.
 Cell tower data mapped the suspects following Loofe on the date.
 Trail was sentenced to death, while Boswell was sentenced to life in prison.
-Loofe's murder attracted significant mainstream media attention, with news outlets publishing newer developments as the trials proceeded.
+Loofe's murder attracted significant mainstream media attention, with news outlets publishing developments as the trials proceeded.